menu

 Demographics

-The percentage of adults in Somonauk who are college-educated is close to the national average for all communities of 21.84%: 20.69% of the adults in Somonauk have a bachelor's degree or advanced degree.
+In terms of college education, Somonauk is nearly on par with the US average for all cities of 21.84%: 20.69% of adults 25 and older in Somonauk have a bachelor's degree or advanced degree.

 The per capita income in Somonauk in 2022 was $39,885, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $159,540 for a family of four.
 However, Somonauk contains both very wealthy and poor people as well.